 ML: Are there any “easter eggs” for fans of the Escape the Night series that they should keep an eye out for when they're playing the game?

 JC: I'm not sure if it's “easter eggs” necessarily, but I haven't revealed what all of the cards look like.
 All of the cards represent something that happened in the show.
-So the art on the card you'll definitely see images of things that were referenced, and now you have a visual to correlate that with, or they'll be actual replications from the show.
+So the art on the card, you'll definitely see images of things that were referenced, and now you have a visual to correlate that with, or they'll be actual replications from the show.

 ML: Escape the Night had such loyal fans.
 Your Kickstarter was a massive success.
 You raised nearly 20x your target goal and blew through all of your stretch goals.
 How did that feel to see how quickly your fans were there to support your project?

 JC: I was totally blown away.
 I really wasn't sure what to expect.
-That's why the goal was kind of low.
+That's why the goal was low.
 You never really know.
 I did a Kickstarter back in 2013 for a web series that I was creating, but I wasn't sure exactly how a board game would do.

 ML: Do you have plans to create any other Escape the Night tie-ins?